Committee of Management

 In 2017 he was awarded a Queen’s Police Medal in the New Year’s Honours List.

-Charlie was co-opted to the Committee of Management as a Vice President in May 2017.
+Charlie was appointed to the Committee of Management as a Vice President in May 2017.

 Gareth began his Police career in 1987 in West Midlands Police, joining the Accelerated Promotion Scheme in 1996 and following which he was promoted to Inspector.
 In 2000, he was selected to attend the FBI National Academy at Quantico and on his return was promoted to Detective Chief Inspector.
 In 2002 as a Superintendent, he was seconded to the Home Office, before a return to the West Midlands in 2003.
 The next eight years saw Gareth take up a variety of command and policy roles within West Midlands Police, before attending the Strategic Command Course.
 On temporary promotion in 2011 he took up the post of Chief of Staff to the President of the Association of Chief Police Officers.

-Gareth joined the Committee of Management in 2018.
+Gareth joined the Committee of Management as a Vice President in 2018.

 Claire joined Cambridgeshire Constabulary in June 1983 and worked in several roles during her career and retired as a Sergeant in 2014.
-Following her retirement she has remained with Cambridgeshire Constabulary working as an Internal Quality Assurer & Workplace Assessor in the recently collaborated, Bedfordshire, Cambridgeshire and Hertfordshire Learning & Development Department.
+Following her retirement she has remained with Cambridgeshire Constabulary working as an Internal Quality Assurer & Workplace Assessor in the collaborated, Bedfordshire, Cambridgeshire and Hertfordshire Learning & Development Department.
+Claire has recently become a Special Sergeant supporting the training and development of Special Constables.

 She has been an Authorised Officer since 2002 and became Force Authorised Officer in 2004.
 Claire was elected to the Committee of Management in 2010 and is a member of the Remuneration Committee.